Wavefront Sets of Unipotent Representations of Reductive $p$-adic Groups I: Introduction

 The proof relies on the local character expansion ideas of Barbasch and Moy \cite{barmoy} and the subsequent refinements of the third-named author \cite{okada2021wavefront}, together with a detailed analysis of the Springer correspondence, nilpotent orbits, and the combinatorics of the Achar duality.

-We believe that Theorem \ref{t:main} should remain true for all irreducible representations with unipotent cuspidal support with real infinitesimal character. {However, the combinatorics in the more general case are more involved as they rely on the generalized Springer correspondence; moreover, certain structural results that we need are only available via the setting of graded affine Hecke algebras which adds another layer of complexity.} {Additionally, there are examples that indicate that the statement of Theorem \ref{t:main}(1) does not hold verbatim if $s$ is not real.} We intend to address these generalizations in future work.
+We believe that Theorem \ref{t:main} should remain true for all irreducible representations with unipotent cuspidal support with real infinitesimal character. {However, the combinatorics in the more general case are more involved as they rely on the generalized Springer correspondence; moreover, in order to obtain the necessary branching results to parahoric subgroups, one needs to use the correspondences with Lusztig's graded affine Hecke algebras, and this adds another layer of complexity.} {Additionally, there are examples that show that the statement of Theorem \ref{t:main}(1) does not hold if $s$ is not real.} We intend to address these generalizations in future work.

 There is a vast literature on the computation of the (mainly algebraic) wavefront set of representations of $p$-adic groups.
 We mention only two examples related to the unipotent representations.
 In \cite{MW87}, M\oe glin and Waldspurger introduced the notion of generalized Whittaker models, which they used to compute the wavefront sets for representations of $\mathrm{GL}(n)$, small-rank (in the sense of Howe) representations of $\mathrm{Sp}(2n)$, and, in the notation of Theorem \ref{t:main}, the case $\frac 12 h^\vee=\rho$, the infinitesimal character where the trivial $\mathbf G(\mathsf k)$-representation occurs.
 For $\bfG=\mathrm{SO}(2n+1)$, Waldspurger has computed the algebraic wavefront sets of all irreducible tempered representations with unipotent cuspidal support \cite[Th\'eor\`eme 2]{Wald20} and of their $\AZ$-duals \cite[Th\'eor\`eme, p.1108]{Wald18}.